Reclaiming Anger: Building Affective Regulation and Raising Resilient Humans

 Anger and frustration frequently intersect with perfectionism.

 For some people, anger makes them more self-critical, with thoughts like, 'It’s not good enough.'
-Perfectionism can be mild, just helping you pay attention to details, or it can be moderate, causing doubt and stress, or severe, leading to constant dissatisfaction and feeling stuck.
+Perfectionism can be mild, just helping you pay attention to details, or moderate, causing doubt and stress, or severe, leading to constant dissatisfaction and a feeling of being stuck.
 People with low perfectionism might get disappointed but move on quickly.
 Those with moderate perfectionism may often second-guess themselves, while those with high perfectionism rarely feel satisfied.
 Knowing where you fall on this scale can help you be less defensive and more self-aware, which is important to understand how anger and perfectionism connect.
 Perfectionism can help you get things done or keep you stuck in frustration.

 Resilience: “I Believe You” and “I Believe in You”

-Resilience grows when people feel appreciated and are also expected to manage challenges.
+Resilience grows when people are appreciated and are also expected to manage challenges.
+I need to hear two messages:

 • “I believe you.”
 (Your emotional experience is real.)